 If you are in an emergency situation, you will need help quickly.
 The Graduate Academy has compiled an information brochure containing the most important contacts and information in case of an emergency.

-► Emergency information for doctoral students
+► Emergency information for doctoral candidates

-Doctoral students with children
+Doctoral candidates with children

 If you have children, you can take advantage of the child care services provided by the Studierendenwerk and by the city of Heidelberg.

 The Studierendenwerk also has some housing available especially for families and single parents.
-In order to use the Studierendenwerk services, doctoral students must either be enrolled at the University or have an employment contract with the University.
+In order to use the Studierendenwerk services, doctoral candidates must either be enrolled at the University or have an employment contract with the University.

 Kinderhausbüro / Service for Families der Universität Heidelberg